actswartz/dlr/Lab-02-Configure-Banner.md

 ### Task: Create the `configure_banner.yml` Playbook

 1. In your `gem` directory, create a new file named `configure_banner.yml`.
+2. Launch or reopen the file with nano:

+    ```bash
+    nano configure_banner.yml
+    ```

-2. Copy and paste the following YAML text into this file.
+3. Copy and paste the following YAML text into this file.
 Notice that we have three separate **plays** in this one file, one for each device type.

 ```yaml
 ---